Gershom Mott: Postbellum

 Mott resigned his volunteer commission on February 20, 1866.
 In 1868 he was offered a commission as a colonel in the regular army, but chose to remain in civilian life.
 He served briefly as an executive with the Camden & Amboy Railroad and as a banker, but spent the remainder of his life in various offices in the state government of New Jersey: state treasurer, warden of the New Jersey State Prison, and major general and commander of the New Jersey National Guard (1873–1884).
 He died in New York City and was given a full military funeral.
 He is buried in Riverview Cemetery in Trenton.

 Namesake

 For Gershom Mott's dedication to New Jersey and his country the residents of the city of Trenton renamed the Sixth Ward School Gershom Mott Elementary School in 1896.

 Fort Mott in Pennsville, NJ was also named for General Mott.
 It was an Endicott era fort, which, in conjunction with Fort Delaware and Fort DuPont served to protect the mouth of the Delaware River.

-Mott Street in Jamesburg NJ is named for him, one of multiple streets in the borough named for significant officers and soldiers that served during the Civil War.
+Mott Street in Jamesburg NJ is named for him, one of multiple streets in the borough named for significant officers and soldiers who served during the Civil War.